polarblau/meta_wordpress/README.md

 ## TODO

+* Compile all views when installing
+* Clean installation logs and add some help texts
 * Better error handling and display
 * Fix escaping in helpers
 * Add full Haml version of a basic theme when bootstrapping